temenostech/temenos-platform-documentation/docfx_project/home/techguides/https-in-front-of-sftp.md

 # 1. Change user password

-In order to access the SFTP using HTTPs you need to reset your password (learn how to change it [here](http://documentation.temenos.cloud/home/user-creation-in-paas.html))
+In order to access the SFTP using HTTPs you need to reset your password (learn how to change it [here](http://documentation.temenos.cloud/home/user-creation-in-paas.html)).

+By changing the password, your entry is added in the HTTP server and enables you to access SFTP over the HTTP server.

 # 2. Access SFTP